ZAKIKassmi/Helper/README.md

 Additionally, it facilitates monetary donations to support the construction of new blood centers.
 Integrated user authentication and notification systems to remind donors of upcoming appointments.

+## Project Status

+This project is unfinished and was primarily a learning experience.
+My goal was to explore web development concepts and apply them in a real-world scenario.
+Since this was my first major web project, the separation between the backend and frontend may not be ideal from a developer's perspective.

+Despite its imperfections, this project remains one of the most valuable learning experiences I've had.
+It has helped me gain a deeper understanding of web development, and I’ve learned a lot throughout the process.

 ## Prerequisites

 Make sure you have the following installed before running the project: